umurkontaci/zaytung-son-dk/README.md

     node app.js > news.txt
     node app.js 100 > news100.txt

-It will write them there and it will give you the nicest progress indicator. ("Wrote n/m")
+It will write them there and it will give you the nicest progress indicator. ("`Wrote n/m`")

 That's it.